Our Consortium h1 >

 - Connect with patient advocacy (support) groups

 The PIDTC has developed a centralized computerized registry with the eventual aim of including all patients diagnosed with inherited immune diseases in North America.
-As many hospitals in North America see only 1-2 patients/yr with these disorders, a centralized registry will allow physicians to learn more about the frequency of these diseases, how they present, and the best treatment outcomes.
+As many hospitals in North America see only one to two patients a year with these disorders, a centralized registry will allow physicians to learn more about the frequency of these diseases, how they present, and the best treatment outcomes.

 The first two protocols developed by the PIDTC will study children with severe combined immune deficiency disease (SCID), a disorder of the lymphoid cells which results in the complete inability of infants to fight viruses, fungi, parasites, and certain bacteria.
 One study will focus on children who have already undergone transplantation to identify patient and donor characteristics which affect transplant outcome; the other will follow children who undergo transplant starting in August 2010.
 It is hoped these two studies will help identify factors which will result in the safest and best treatment options for infants with SCID.